no-coder-pro/sms-note/README.md

 ```bash
 python -m http.server 8080
 ```
-Then open `http://localhost:8080` to track all captured SMS & notifications live with automatic 7-day data retention!
+Then open `http://localhost:8080` to track all captured SMS & notifications live with automatic 7-day data retention, compact credential management, and real-time filter tabs!

 ---

 ## 📄 License

 This project is released under the **MIT License**.